stevepryde/xenon/README.md

 Xenon is a WebDriver proxy, for running multiple WebDriver sessions through a single hub.

-This makes it effectively a drop-in alternative to Selenium Server (Grid features not yet supported).
+This makes it effectively a drop-in alternative to Selenium Server (including standalone or grid).

 ## Purpose